 Tax season can get complicated when you file taxes as a business owner.
 If you use your personal credit with your business expenses, then you will have to go through your statements and determine what a personal expense was and what was a business expense, which can be a daunting process.
 It can also open you up to potential legal issues or financial penalties if you make any errors.

 Another option you need to consider is to look beyond the bank.
-When first starting, many business owners seek a loan from the bank where they have their business accounts.
-However, this strategy is not practical because your business needs to have been operating for a few years, your credit has to be high, and a bank may not be willing to give you a larger loan.
-Young businesses benefit more from small business loans from funders like ours.
+When first starting, many business owners seek funding from the bank where they have their business accounts.
+However, this strategy is not practical because your business needs to have been operating for a few years, your credit has to be high, and a bank may not be willing to give you larger funding.
+Young businesses benefit more from small business funding from funders like ours.

 If you’re starting a business with limited funding, you still have many possibilities to consider to get your business off the ground.
 At SharpShooter Funding©, we help our clients with small businesses get started by providing them with convenient, flexible, and fast funding solutions.